mamabusi/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/1-prereqs.md

 ### Access to the OpenShift cluster

-We will use the Pre-provisioned Openshift cluster on IBM Cloud in this hands-on workshop.
+We will use the pre-provisioned Openshift cluster on IBM Cloud in this hands-on workshop.

 [Login](https://oswtbain.mybluemix.net) with your registered email id used for IBM Cloud account and enter lab key as: **oslab**